MicrosoftDocs/power-platform/power-platform/admin/move-environment-tenant.md

    2. Assign licenses.
 5. Once the users are created and enabled, the mapping file will need to be generated following the steps <a href="#steps-to-create-the-mapping-file">described later in this topic</a>.
 6. If there are any solutions for Power Apps or Power Automate flows, these need to be exported from [Power Apps](https://make.powerapps.com) and imported again into the new environment after the migration.
-7. Be prepared to approve Lockbox request at the start of the Tenant to Tenant operation, if Lockbox is enabled in the source tenant.
+7. If Lockbox is enabled in the source tenant, be prepared to approve Lockbox request at the start of the Tenant to Tenant operation.

 ### Confirm if any of the solutions below are installed in the environments to be migrated, as these may require additional steps either from you or Support: